 The best communicators are good listeners.
 Most of us listen at only 25% of our ability.
 How would your closest friends/your family rate you?
 Would some people suggest that you should talk less and listen more.
 Listed below are some statements.
-Indicate your degree of agreement: 1 for Strongly Disagree, 2 for Disagree, 3 for Undecided, 4 for Agree, 5 for Strongly Agree.
+Indicate your degree of agreement : 1 for Strongly Disagree, 2 for Disagree, 3 for Undecided, 4 for Agree, 5 for Strongly Agree.

-1. An effective listener pays attention both to what a person is saying and what she or he is not saying.
-2. We can understand another person well even if we do not 'hear' him/her. $\Box$ 3.
-We tend to hear things which support our prejudice, and not hear things which counteract them.
-4. Words fully express what one feels.
-5. Persons who listen with understanding run the danger of being changed themselves.
-6. Listening with understanding to another means agreeing with him or her.
-7. Some things can only be said with the help of the listener. $\Box$ 8.
-Our very natural tendency to evaluate is a help to effective listening. $\Box$ 9.
-As I listen, I should be aware of my own feelings. $\Box$ 10.
-Listening is primarily a word process and not a people process.
-11. It is more important that the other be given a chance to talk than that he or she be understood. $\Box$ 12.
+1. An effective listener pays attention both to what person is saying and what she or he is not saying. a D 2.
+We can understand another person well even if we on ot 'hear' him/her.
+3. We tend to hear things which support our prejudic and not hear things which counteract them. ce, 4.
+Words fully express what one feels.
+5. Persons who listen with understanding run the dang of being changed themselves. er 6.
+Listening with understanding to another mean agreeing with him or her. ns 7.
+Some things can only be said with the help of the listener. he D 8.
+Our very natural tendency to evaluate is a help effective listening. to D 9.
+As I listen, I should be aware of my own feelings.
+10. Listening is primarily a word process and not a peop process. ole 11.
+It is more important that the other be given a chan to talk than that he or she be understood. ce 12.
 Silence is not communicative.
-Agre ement with sl 1, 3, 5, 7, 9, 11 and Disagreement with sl